 Enrollment Claim Forms: Each charter school shall submit reports of actual enrollment as of October 1 and March 1.
 The reports shall be filed in accordance with guidelines and deadlines established by the Department.

-Additional Information and Reports: Every charter school shall submit all additional information, data, and reports required by the Department.
+Additional Information and Reports: In addition to the requisite submissions as articulated in 603 CMR 1.00, charter schools must supply any additional information, data, or reports required by the Department or Board.

 Compliance: Every charter school shall submit written documentation related to compliance with building, health, safety, and insurance requirements and related to all such inspections and approvals are current.

 Investigations: Every charter school shall notify the Department in writing of all significant matters within two business days.
-Every charter school shall report to the Department all communications made or received by or on behalf of the school with any government audit, investigative, or law enforcement agency within two business days of that communication.
+Significant matters include, but are not limited to, all communications made or received by or on behalf of the school with any government audit, investigative, or law enforcement agency.

 Notification of New Circumstances: The charter school shall notify the Department in writing immediately of any change in circumstances that may have a significant impact on a charter school's ability to fulfill its goals or mission as stated in its charter.
 These include, but are not limited to: